 Curaçao Sea Aquarium Park

-Awe, shock and splendor are just a few of the words to describe visitor reactions to the Aquarium’s unusual inhabitants.
+Awe and splendor are just a couple of the words to describe visitor reactions to the Aquarium’s unusual inhabitants.
 Get up close and personal with Curaçao’s finest underwater gems without ever even wet. ( if you prefer)

 Ever dream of swimming with the dolphins?
-Swirl, hug and kiss these playful, friendly and intelligent marine mammals at the Dolphin Academhy for an unforgettable feel-good experience.
+Swirl, caress and kiss these playful, friendly and intelligent marine mammals at the Dolphin Academhy for an unforgettable feel-good experience.

 Scuba Diving in Curaçao

 Dive into one of the world’s top diving destinations.
 Descend into the depths of this island’s live underwater home and garden for the experience of a lifetime at excellent value.
 See for yourself why famed divers add Curaçao diving sites to their list of must do.